Tesla Controller Bridge

 Which ESP32 board should I buy?

-Any ESP32-WROOM or Pico D4 development board with USB will work.
-We recommend the Adafruit HUZZAH32, SparkFun Thing Plus, or ESP32-DevKitC-32UE.
-Avoid ESP32-S2, S3, and C3 variants — they use a different BLE stack that's incompatible.
+Any ESP32-WROOM development board with USB will work.
+The following boards were tested during development and are recommended for compatibility: Adafruit HUZZAH32, SparkFun Thing Plus, and ESP32-DevKitC-32E.
+Avoid ESP32-S2, S3, and C3 variants because they use a different Bluetooth stack that's incompatible.
+I could not make the PICO-D4 work despite my best efforts.

 Does this work with Xbox One controllers?